-Many school communities 73K across the state have established a chaplaincy or student welfare worker service with the assistance of state and/or federal government funding 422K and/or through local community fundraising.
+Many school communities 73K across the state have established a chaplaincy or student welfare worker service with the assistance of state and/or Australian government funding 422K and/or through local community fundraising.
 Some schools may have a volunteer chaplain or student welfare worker.

 Government funded programs include:

 All government funding for chaplaincy and student welfare worker services is fully allocated.